 - If you understand regular expressions: use them.
 They’ll give you far more power and specificity than any of the other options;

-- Add value to your goals so you can actually compare the performance of the goals.
+- Add values to your goals so you can actually compare the performance of the goals.

 Set them up!

-Have some cool goals set up yourself?
+Which cool goals did you set up?
 Let me know in the comments!